Bolt (company): Financing

 Initially, Bolt raised over €1 million in investment capital from Estonian and Finnish angel investors.
 In August 2017, Didi Chuxing invested an undisclosed amount believed to be an "eight-figure U.S. dollar sum".
 A May 2018 funding round with a $175 million investment from Daimler, Didi and others led to a 1 billion dollar valuation for the company, making it a unicorn.

 In January 2020, the European Investment Bank signed a EUR 50 million venture debt facility with Bolt.
 The financing, supported by the European Fund for Strategic Investments (EFSI), is to boost Bolt's product development in areas where technology can improve the safety, reliability and sustainability of its services.
 This includes investment in existing services such as vehicle for hire and food delivery, as well as the development of new products.

 In December 2020, Bolt raised €150 million from venture capital investment funds.
 In March 2021, Bolt raised €20 million from International Finance Corporation, a World Bank Group member, for further expansion in emerging markets.
 The company was valued at more than €2 billion after this fundraising round.
 In August 2021, Bolt raised €600 million from Sequoia Capital increasing the valuation of the company to over €4 billion.
 In January 2022, Bolt raised €628 million from investors led by Sequoia Capital and Fidelity Management and Research Co, taking the company's valuation to €7.4 billion.
 In May 2024, Bolt announced they had raised a €220 million revolving credit facility.

-Rental services
+Products

+Ridesharing

+Bolt started out as a ridesharing company.
+The service is offered under the name Bolt Rides.
+As of 2026, Bolt Rides is available in over 600 cities worldwide.
+Rides can be booked via Bolt's mobile application, and can be scheduled in advance.

+In 2024, ridesharing services accounted for 82 percent of Bolt's revenue.